 Concussions are among the most common childhood injuries and have traditionally been difficult to manage and treat.
 Until recently, the medical advice given to children after a concussion was to rest until they no longer had any symptoms.
 Challenging this status quo, scientists have now shown that participating in exercise or light activity soon after a concussion can improve concussion symptoms.
-But we do not yet know if and how exercise impacts the brain after a concussion, which is a critical knowledge gap since concussions are a brain injury.
-The goal of the ConExNet study is to understand the effect of exercise on brain function following concussion in children.
-In doing so, we will be able to better and more completely understand the role of exercise in concussion recovery, and help children with concussion return to learn and sport sooner.
+But we do not yet know if and how exercise impacts the brain after a concussion.
+We need to understand this as, after all, concussions are brain injuries.

 To do this, we are going to answer the following questions:

-• How does exercise impact brain function (measured using functional MRI) in children with concussion compared to their healthy peers?
+- How does exercise impact brain activity (or brain networks) in children with concussion compared to their healthy peers?

 What does this study involve?